-BDAP will continue to advance PBPS by utilizing all resources.
-Features to add would be Geospatial Information Systems (GIS) and a query tool for the end users to generate reports by selecting custom data elements, as well as online system training.
+In FY 2012-2013, BDAP will continue to advance PBPS by utilizing all resources.
+Features finally realized will be the Geospatial Information Systems (GIS) and a query tool for the end users to generate reports by selecting custom data elements, as well as online system training.
 Also, the Data Section will assist the Division of Prevention in designing an advanced training on interpretation of reports and how to use the PBPS data.

 The PBPS users group will continue to work on identifying other areas of improvement.
-In addition, the users group will continue to assist BDAP with evaluating and revising Youth National Outcome Measures Evaluation for Prevention.
+In addition, the users group will continue to assist BDAP with evaluating and assessing National Outcome Measures Evaluation for Prevention.